carloscortonc/cli-er/docs/api.md

   -h, --help    Display global help, or scoped to a namespace/command
 ```

+The library also checks `process.stdout.columns` to format the help and line-breaks appropriately.

 _**TIP**: any `DefinitionElement` can be hidden from the generated help by using `hidden:true` on its definition._

 > **Note**